bbroder-algo/go-algorand/crypto/statetrie/README.md

 ***Trie operation and usage:***

-Tries are initialized against a backing store (a memory one will be constructed if not provided by the user).
+Tries are initialized against a backing store (an empty memory one will be constructed if not provided by the user) where the full trie ultimately resides on Commit.

 ```
 mt := MakeTrie(nil)